2018ik/2018ik.github.io/_wiki/spiritual_warfare.markdown

 In Ephesians 6:12 we see our war is not against flesh and blood, but against the spiritual forces of evil in the heavenlies.
 In Matthew 12:26, we see that Satan has a kingdom.
 Likewise, God also has a kingdom (Rom 14:17).
 The war between these two forces is currently going on in our daily lives.

+In 2 Corinthians 10:4-5, spiritual warfare overthrows the strongholds of Satan.

 ## God's Kingdom

 ### The Church